 Employment and unemployment

-The unemployment rate amounts to 5.4% in the second quarter 2024
+Youth unemployment rate nears 20% in the third quarter of 2024

 Work & training

-The unemployment rate amounts to 5.4% in the second quarter 2024
+Youth unemployment rate nears 20% in the third quarter of 2024

 You will find more details below, with the evolutions per gender, age group, region and level of education.

-By age, too, we see few significant evolutions in the employment rate (Chart 2).
-The figure remains fairly stable for both the 20-54 and the 55-64 age groups: 76.1% and 59.3% respectively.
+By age, we see few significant evolutions in the employment rate (Chart 2).
+The percentage remains fairly stable for both the 20-54 and the 55-64 age groups: 76.1% and 59.5% respectively.

 Transitions on the labour market

 Based on the panel data available to the Labour Force Survey, we can also observe shifts or transitions in the labour market status of individuals.
+So we see that the number of unemployed people who remained unemployed between the third quarter 2023 and the third quarter 2024 is remarkably high this quarter.
 More information is available here.

 Methodological note

 The reported figures are estimations based on a sample survey.
-They are based on an effective sample of 27,000 persons (respondents) between 15 and 89 years old in the second quarter of 2024.
-This represents about 13,600 respondents in Flanders, 10,100 in Wallonia and 3,400 in Brussels.
+They are based on an effective sample of 27,000 persons (respondents) between 15 and 89 years old in the third quarter of 2024.
+This represents about 13,200 respondents in Flanders, 10,500 in Wallonia and 3,300 in Brussels.

 The Labour Force Survey is a continuous survey, which means that the sample is evenly spread over the 52 (reference) weeks of the year.
 The selected respondents answer a questionnaire mainly related to their activity in the course of a given reference week.
 The data presented here reflect the averages for the quarter.